wzhudev/reverse-linear-sync-engine/README.md

 **`lastSyncId`** is a critical concept in LSE, so allow me to introduce it here.
 You might find that it ties into concepts like transactions and delta packets, which we will explore in greater detail in the later chapters.
 It's perfectly fine if you don't fully grasp this part right now.
 Keep reading and refer back to this section after you've covered the upcoming chapters—everything will come together.

 Linear is often regarded as a benchmark for [local-first software](https://www.inkandswitch.com/local-first/).
 Unlike most mainstream local-first applications that use CRDTs, Linear's collaboration model aligns more closely with OT, as it relies on a centralized server to establish the order of all transactions.
 Within the LSE framework, all transactions sent by clients follow a [total order](https://en.wikipedia.org/wiki/Total_order), whereas CRDTs typically require only a [partial order](https://en.wikipedia.org/wiki/Partially_ordered_set).
-This total order is represented by the `lastSyncId`.
+This total order is represented by the `sync id`.
+And `lastSyncId` is the latest `sync id` as you can tell from its name.

 When a transaction is successfully executed by the server, the global **`lastSyncId`** increments by 1.
 This ID effectively serves as the **version number of the database**, ensuring that all changes are tracked in a sequential manner.